collective/collective.tablepage/README.rst

 Some note:

-* Every added row is put at the end of the table or at the end of table section (see below)
+* Every added row is put at the end of the table or at the end of section (see below)
 * Every Contributor is able to edit or delete his own rows
 * Users with "*Editor*" roles are able to edit or delete all rows
 * Users with "*Editor*" roles are able change row order